jdalrymple/gitbeaker/README.md

 - Removed unused labels endpoint since it already exists under projects.labels
 - Added a mergeRequests class for the merge_requests endpoints
-- Extended the ProjectMergeRequests class for additional functionality that was missing for project merge requests such as accepting merge requests, cancelling merges when the pipeline succeeds, listing issues that will close on merge, subscribing/unsubscribing to merges, creating todos, time spent and time estimates as well as time stats.
+- Extended the ProjectMergeRequests class for additional functionality that was missing for project merge requests such as accepting merge requests, canceling merges when the pipeline succeeds, listing issues that will close on merge, subscribing/unsubscribing to merges, creating todos, time spent and time estimates as well as time stats.
 - Fixed the notes endpoints for ProjectMergeRequests.
 This can now be access via projects.mergeRequests.notes.[command here]
 - Added comments endpoints to the ProjectRepositoryCommits class
 - Added the ability to post a status to a specific commit to the Project class